alet/ec2-proxy/README.md

-# EC2 as socks proxy by ansible
+# EC2 as socks proxy by ansible playbook

 ## Installing